-The goal of the MobiBench benchmark framework is to run benchmarks for studying and comparing reasoning performance on mobile platforms, given particular application scenarios, including reasoning task, process flow and rule- and datasets.
+The goal of the MobiBench benchmark framework is to allow studying and comparing reasoning performance on mobile platforms, given particular application scenarios, including reasoning task, process flow and rule- and datasets.
 An important focus lies on extensibility, with clear extension points allowing different rule and data formats, tasks and flows to be plugged in.
 Moreover, given the multitude of mobile platforms currently in use (e.g., Android, iOS, Windows Phone, BlackBerry), MobiBench was implemented as a cross-platform system.

 Fig. 1 shows the architecture overview of the MobiBench framework.
 The API supplies third parties with direct access to the MobiBench functionality.
-To facilitate developers in running benchmarks, MobiBench further allows automating large numbers of benchmarks using the Automation Support, which comprises (1) a remote Automation Client that generates a set of benchmark configurations, and (2) an Automation Web Service on the device that invokes the API for each configuration.
-This setup avoids redeploying MobiBench for each benchmark (i.e., with a new hard-coded configuration); and even allows benchmarking without requiring physical access to the device.
+To facilitate developers in running benchmarks, the Automation Support allows automating large numbers of benchmarks, and comprises (1) a remote Automation Client, which generates a set of benchmark configurations; and (2) an Automation Web Service on the device that invokes the API for each configuration.
+This setup avoids re-deploying MobiBench for each benchmark (i.e., with a new hard-coded configuration); and even allows benchmarking without physical access to the device.
 The Analysis Tools aggregates the benchmark results, including reasoning times and memory dumps, into CSV files.
-The core of the framework, the Benchmark Engine, can perform different reasoning tasks, using different process flows, to better align benchmarks with real-world scenarios.
+The core of the framework, the Benchmark Engine, can perform different reasoning tasks, using different process flows, to better align benchmarks with realworld scenarios.
 Any Reasoning System can be plugged into this component by implementing the uniform plugin interface.